 You could also try it drizzled over these Smash Roasted Fingerling Potatoes.
 A little bit on a plate with a pinch of sea salt and a grind of fresh black pepper is perfect for dipping some crusty bread into.
 Splash a little on a piece of grilled fish or chicken to add a nice burst of bright summer flavor.
 Or, you can use it as the oil for making basil vinaigrette.

-1 Cup Fresh Basil Leaves
+- 1 Cup Fresh Basil Leaves

-1 Cup Extra Virgin Olive Oil
+- 1 Cup Extra Virgin Olive Oil

 - You could also try using a coffee filter but the process will be pretty slow.
 Repeat the straining process 2 more times.
 Pour the basil oil into a clean jar, cover and chill.